giedrius-N/nfq-php-homework/README.md

+Completed these tasks:

+1. Add a new Article entry so the Listing Page has 6 Articles

+   Details:
+   * Update Data Fixtures
+   * You can use [article.txt](documentation/assets/article.txt) for inspiration

+2. Implement "Edit" functionality for an Article.

+   Details:
+   * Implement a new Edit Page with a new route
+   * Implement a new Symfony Form for the Article
+   * The user should be able to change the title, text & image of an Article
+   * Editing results are persisted in the database
+   * Add a new "Edit" button in the Listing Page

+3. Implement "X" minutes to read functionality.

+    Details:
+    * Implement an algorithm to find how long any given text will be read in minutes:
+      1. Count all words in a text that have more than 3 letters.
+      2. Divide it by the 200 (the average readers' words per minute)
+      3. Round up the number to get a nice value.
+    * Change all occurrences of "X min" in the Application to the actual value.

+Below is original README.md content

 # Internship Take Home Test

 Our NFQ team would like to congratulate you on taking on this homework task, we're delighted to see your enthusiasm for the challenge ahead!